dimase2002/Vulpux-Studios-WebSite/README.md

-# WebsiteSample
+# Vulpux Studios Website
-This is a sample of a Website
+This is a sample of a Website and the website for Vulpux Studios

 languages used:
 HTML
 CSS
-JS
-PHP